The Mahler measure of exact polynomials in three variables: Examples

 which is an elliptic curve of type $21a1$.
 Its torsion subgroup is $\Zbb/2\Zbb \times \Zbb/4\Zbb = \left<A\right> \times \left<B\right>$ with $A = (-1, 0)$, and $B = (0, 0)$.
 With the help of Magma \cite{BCP}, we have

 Let $S$ be the closed subscheme of $E$ consisting all the points in the supports of the above divisors.
 We have

 which is nontrivial in $B_2(\Qbb)$.
 Therefore, the theorem of Lalín mentioned in the introduction does not apply to this example.
-As $S$ consists of points in $E_\mathrm{tors}$, we can choose $N$ in Theorem \ref{0} equals to $\# E_\mathrm{tors} = 8$.
-Since all the points of $S$ have rational coordinates, then the Bloch-Wigner dilogarithmic values in identity (\ref{123}) all vanish.
+As $S$ consists of points in $E_\mathrm{tors}$, we can choose $N$ in Theorem \ref{0} equal to $\# E_\mathrm{tors} = 8$.
+Since the points of $S$ have rational coordinates and the $f_i$ have rational coefficients, then $f_i$ take rational values on $S$.
+Therefore, the Bloch-Wigner dilogarithmic values in identity (\ref{mainid}) all vanish.
 Figure \ref{fig:3} describes the Deninger chain and its boundary in polar coordinates $x= e^{it}$, $y = e^{it}$ for $s, t \in [-\pi,\pi]$.